-Tight blood sugar control for pediatric cardiac surgery patients does not improve outcomesSeptember 10th, 2012 in Cardiology /
+Tight blood sugar control for pediatric cardiac surgery patients does not improve outcomesSeptember 10, 2012 in Medicine & Health / Cardiology

 Tight blood sugar control in the intensive care unit for pediatric cardiac surgery patients does not improve patients' infection rate, mortality, length of stay or organ failure when compared to standard care, new research shows.